amidaware/trmm-docs/docs/install_server.md

 - A real (internet resolvable) domain is needed to generate a Let's Encrypt wildcard cert - example.local is __NOT__ a real domain.
 No, you [don't have to expose your server](faq.md#can-i-run-tactical-rmm-locally-behind-nat-without-exposing-my-rmm-server-to-the-internet) to the internet
 - A TOTP based authenticator app.
 Some popular ones are Google Authenticator, Authy, and Microsoft Authenticator.

+!!!warning
+    1. Per [RFC 1304](https://datatracker.ietf.org/doc/html/rfc1034) special chars in domain names are not allowed (like _ ).
+Only a-z 0-9 and the hyphen (-)
+    2. Avoid sub-sub domains greater than 4.
+(Best: rmm.example.com Good: rmm.corp.example.com Bad: rmm.corp.xyz.example.com) Country TLDs like `co.uk` count as one layer.

 #### Update Recommendations